From zero to device

 indicatif provides us with a tool to handle this, in the form of the ProgressBar::suspend() method.
 But our debug utils messenger must be configured to use it, which will not be needed in builds without progress bars like our microbenchmarks.

-To handle this concern, we pass down a callback to our instance creation function, which receives a string and is in charge of printing it in a manner as appropriate for the current binary…
+To handle this concern, we pass down a callback to our instance creation function, which receives a string and is in charge of printing it to stderr as appropriate…

 use std::{panic::RefUnwindSafe, sync::Arc};